fractylizer/dfsw-ccmods/README.md

 ### **5\.
 Helper Mods**

-Helper mods assist you with your tasks within Cookie Clicker such as autoclickers, garden harvesters, stock market automation and things of that nature.
+Helper mods assist you with your tasks within Cookie Clicker such as auto-clickers, garden harvesters, stock market automation and things of that nature.
+While many of these mods automatically automate actions some may not.

 # Content Mods